 - Squash Ravioli, Cream, Pumpkinseed Oil, Pumpkinseeds

-- Birch syrup, a good drizzle for each serving
+- Birch syrup a good drizzle for each serving

-- Kosher salt
+- Kosher salt to taste

-- Toasted shagbark hickory nuts
+- 2 tablespoons toasted shagbark hickory nuts